juju149/form_page_view/README.md

-# Pageview Form
+# Form Page View

-Pageview Form is a Flutter package that allows you to create a form with a page view and a progress bar.
+Form Page View is a Flutter package that allows you to create a form with a page view and a progress bar.
 This package makes it easy to create interactive and customizable forms with seamless navigation between pages.

 ## Demo